Easy Shami Kebabs

 Tender meat patties made from beef and split chickpea lentil.
 Perfect to serve as side or make a big batch for freezing.

 Shami Kebabs are flavorful meat patties made with ground meat, chana dal (split chickpeas), and aromatic spices.
-Unlike kebabs like Seekh Kebabs or Gola Kababs are made from raw meat and then fried or grilled.
-Shami Kebabs are first cooked, then shaped into patties and pan-fried.
+Unlike kebabs like Seekh Kebab or Gola Kebab, which are made from raw meat and grilled or fried, Shami Kebabs are first cooked, then shaped into patties and pan-fried.

-There are many variations — they can be made with minced or boneless beef, chicken, or even lamb and goat meat.
+There are many variations — they can be made with minced or boneless beef, chicken, or even lamb.
+They’re a popular Pakistani freezer staple, often served as a snack, appetizer, or in sandwiches.

 How to Make Shami Kebabs